microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

-The `linalg::Multiply` function has two overloads that take an MxK `Wave`-scope `A` matrix, and a KxN `Wave`-scope `B` matrix and yields an MxN `Wave`-scope `Accumlator` matrix initialized with the product of the two input matrices.
-One of the overloads infers the type of the output accumulator to match the input matrices, the other overload takes a template parameter for the output matrix type and takes arguments with potentially mismatched element types.
+The `linalg::Multiply` function has two overloads that take an MxK `Wave`-scope `A` matrix, and a KxN `Wave`-scope `B` matrix and yields an MxN `Wave`-scope `Accumulator` matrix initialized with the product of the two input matrices.
+One

+of the overloads infers the type of the output accumulator to match the input matrices, the other overload takes a template parameter for the output matrix type and takes arguments with potentially mismatched element types.